Home | Profile - Edit | Your Page | Your Inbox Browse | Search Games | Log In

 As a historical exercise, I've begun compiling a list of IF games that have either done something ground breaking with the medium or otherwise influenced it; and I've turned it into a poll so everyone can have input on the expansion....

-This is version 5 of this page, edited by jingold on 18 May 2009 at 9:29am. - View Update History - Edit This Page - Add a News Item
+This is version 8 of this page, edited by Zape on 29 June 2020 at 9:16pm. - View Update History - Edit This Page - Add a News Item - Delete This Page